insanity54/sab-deploy/README.md

 ### deploy your openbazaar server

-Set a username and password for your openbazaar store. a template is provided (vars/secret.template.yml) which needs to be edited then renamed to vars/secret.yml.
-Then, encrypt it!
+Set a username and password for your openbazaar store. a template is provided (`vars/secret.template.yml`) which needs to be edited then renamed to `vars/secret.yml`.

+After setting your username and password, encrypt the file!

     ansible-vault encrypt vars/secret.yml

-run the main.yml playbook
+Run the main.yml playbook

     ansible-playbook main.yml

-your new server will deploy and you can log in using OpenBazaar-Client.
+Your new server will deploy.
+Also, a SSL root certificate authority file will be copied to your local machine, to the path `{{archive_directory/[HOSTNAME]/[...]/rootCA.crt`.
+Associate this `rootCA.crt` file with your operating system ([STEP 2 of this guide](https://slack-files.com/T02FPGBKB-F0XK9ND2Q-fc5e6500a3)) to establish a secure connection to your OpenBazaar server.

+You can now log in to your OpenBazaar-Server through the OpenBazaar-Client installed on your local machine.

 ### change your openbazaar server's API password (the password you use to log in through OpenBazaar-Client)